void-linux/void-linux.github.io/usage/runit/index.markdown

 ### Framework

-runit employes a concept of a service directory, responsible for an individual service, which is a process to monitor and an optional log service.
+runit employs a concept of a service directory, responsible for an individual service, which is a process to monitor and an optional log service.

 #### void runit directories